🐶🌞 When the sun becomes a burden

 1. Against diarrhea & digestive stress

-2. Supports heat stress & metabolic stress
+2. Supports relief from heat stress and metabolic strain

 3. Paw care & external treatment of skin irritation

-4. Detoxification & balancing from within
+4. Detoxification & internal balance

 -